cse110-fa22-group22/cse110-fa22-group22/specs/adrs/11322-InitialSprintBreakdown.md

-## Important Notes / Decisions
-- Create Delete Update
+Problem: Splitting teams for development of Create Delete Update for shopping list

-- Make a branch for each issue and when you resolve an issue, pull the branch and delete it.
+Options Considered: N/A - Teams were split based on initial consensus of who wanted to do which portion of the project.

+Driving Factors: N/A

+Outcomes
 - Shopping List
   - Create: Jack, Zijian
   - Update Item: Yahui, Varun